divine-chisom/intro-to-machine-learning/README.md

 Predicting Time: 0.194 s
 0.9732650739476678
 ```
+### SVM Author ID Accuracy
 - Import, create, train and make predictions with the sklearn SVC classifier.
-When creating the classifier, use a linear kernel (if you forget this step, you will be unpleasantly surprised by how long the classifier takes to train).
-What is the accuracy of the classifier?
+When creating the classifier, use a linear kernel (if you forget this step, you will be unpleasantly surprised by how long the classifier takes to train). **What is the accuracy of the classifier?**

 ```
 No. of Chris training emails :  7936
 No. of Sara training emails :  7884
 0.9840728100113766
 ```
+### SVM Author ID Timing

-- Place timing code around the fit and predict functions, like you did in the Naive Bayes mini-project.
-How do the training and prediction times compare to Naive Bayes?
+- Place timing code around the fit and predict functions, like you did in the Naive Bayes mini-project. **How do the training and prediction times compare to Naive Bayes?**

 ```
 No. of Chris training emails :  7936